shapespark/api/README.md

 + **textures files** - can be placed in the archive root directory or a sub-directory.
-If sub-directory is used the paths in the `FBX` and `extras.json` will need to include the sub-directory.
+If sub-directory is used the paths in the `FBX` and `extras.json` needs to include the sub-directory.
 Preferably `.jpg` and `.png` files but can be also `.tif`, `.bmp` and `.tga`.
 If possible all lowercase texture names will reduce troubles (but not a necessity).